infracost/docs/docs/infracost_cloud/key_concepts.md

 ## Repos

 Repos (short for "code repositories") are the typical method of code organization used by infrastructure-as-code teams.
 A repo contains one or more projects.
 Infracost Cloud lets you track how the costs of the projects within a repo may change in the future.

 ## Projects

-Projects are a flexible concept in Infracost that are used to represent code paths, deployment environments, workspaces etc.
+Projects are a flexible concept in Infracost that are used to represent deployment environments, workspaces, code paths (i.e. modules) etc.

-Infracost auto-generates project names based on the user-provided path, or git repo name.
-The name appears in the CLI output, pull request comments and Infracost Cloud as shown below.
+Infracost auto-generates project names based on the repo name, detected workspaces or code paths, or user-provided path.
+The name appears in the CLI output and pull request comments and Infracost Cloud as shown below.

 <img src={useBaseUrl("img/infracost-cloud/cli-project-name.png")} alt="Auto-generated project name in CLI" />